Rone takes a different approach with this album and a groundwork for the future of electronic music

 “La Grande Ourse” and “Beast” bring in gentle elements of the french Hip Hop scene.
 Although not distinct, artists like MC Solaar and Disiz Le Peste come to mind.
 It’s enough to realize that these songs act as real statements and just not hyper-sensitive solar flare or big beat party vibe.
 More of a direct approach is Rone teaming up with High Priest to conclude a more U.S. verbalized rap number than his influence of 2000s french Hip Hop.
 Nonetheless it’s a statement in and of itself and an act of versatility.

 Rone cannot completely get away from the french sound.
 “Parade” offers a soft tinge of the landscape while exploring possibilities of where it can all go.

-Tohu Bohu is one of the finer electronic albums to come out this year.
-It’s a different avenue for Rone, but also it’s a groundwork to the future of how electronic music can be laid down, especially in the European school of electronica.
+One of the finer electronic albums to come out this year is Tohu Bohu.
+It’s a different avenue for Rone, but is also groundwork to the future of how electronic music can be laid down, especially in the European school of electronica.